akuji1993/generated-paint/README.md

+# Generated Paint
-# A small program that generates four panels of generated squares, painted randomly.
+A small program that generates four panels of generated squares, painted randomly.
 It looks nice, that's why I made it.